Crangon alba Holmes, 1900

 (Photos by: Dave Cowles, July 2008)

 Description: As with other members of Family Crangonidae, this species has a subchelate pereopod 1 (photo) and the carpus of pereopod 2 is not subdivided into several units.
 Crangon alba has a very short rostrum (photo).
-The dactyl of leg 5 is not broad and flattened.
+The dactyl of leg 5 (the last walking leg) is not broad and flattened.
 The eyestalks are not parallel nor shielded by a hood made of spines (photo).
 Its carapace is smooth.
 It has a single median dorsal spine shortly behind the rostrum (photo) but no submedian spines.
 Abdominal segment 5 has no spines on the upper posterolateral margins (photo).
 Abdominal segment 6 has no prominent longitudinal ridges on the dorsal surface (photo) and also has no median groove on the ventral surface (photo).

 How to Distinguish from Similar Species: Crangon franciscorum has a spine on the upper posterolateral margin of abdominal segment 5.
 C. handi, C. alaskensis, and C. nigricauda have a median ventral groove on abdominal segment 6.